Menu Close

 Opiate addiction is a chronic and relapsing brain disease.
 While this specific chemical substance does take a major toll on the chemistry of the brain, neurological changes can be successfully reversed when sobriety is maintained.

-At On-Call Treatment we offer a comprehensive and extremely unique program of addiction recovery to men and women in Waltham, Massachusetts, and all surrounding areas.
-What sets our program apart is our dedication to convenience – we understand that sometimes you or your loved one will need help immediately, and you cannot idly wait for a bed in a state-run detox center to open up.
-We make ourselves available in person, over the phone, and virtually, so that recovery-related resources are readily available 24-hours a day.
-Some of the programs of clinical care we offer include day treatment, intensive outpatient treatment, and outpatient treatment.
+At Evoke Waltham, we offer a comprehensive and extremely unique program of addiction recovery to individuals in Waltham, Massachusetts, and all surrounding areas.
+What sets our program apart is our dedication to convenience.
+We understand that sometimes you or your loved one will need help immediately, and you cannot idly wait for a bed in a state-run detox center to open up.